-Summary results for 2006 are shown in Table 2.3.
-Standard Proctor values were measured on one sample taken from the tailings-loadout facility at the 920 and submitted to an outside materials testing lab, which performed the test within the ASTM guidelines for method #D698.
-The standard Proctor value was 146 pcf (pounds per cubic foot).
+Summary results for 2007 are shown in Table 2.3.
+Standard Proctor values were measured on samples taken from the tailings-loadout facility at the 920 and submitted to an outside materials testing lab, which performed the test within the ASTM guidelines for method #D698.
+The standard Proctor value was 140 pcf (pounds per cubic foot).
 KGCMC instituted a program at its on-site lab to determine 1-point proctors at the end of 2005.
-The mean dry density for thirty samples taken throughout the year in 2006 was 143 pcf, and the average percent moisture was 11.8%.
+The mean dry density for twenty-two samples taken throughout the year in 2007 was 146 pcf, and the average percent moisture was 12.5%.
 Results to date confirm proctor and moisture data received from the outside materials testing lab.